MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-pre.md

 ## Pre-migration tasks

-Exporting data from on-premises to Azure involves the following tasks:
+Exporting data from an on-premises environment to Azure involves the following tasks:

 - Install the Azure CLI.
 - Create a subscription.